bsnichols/GAGA/README.md

     * q matrix in the .txt format, with the prefix 'qmatrix_'
     * SNP file in the .hmp.txt format, with the prefix 'snpfile_'
 - data for GEM (from Woolfenden, 2022[^Woolfenden])
-    * rpkm_AT2018 in the .txt format
+    * rpkm_AT2018 in the .txt format, with the prefix 'unigenefile_'
-    * Marker to At_AT2018 in the .csv format
+    * Marker to At_AT2018 in the .csv format, with the prefix 'marker_'
 - and data for plotting (from Woolfenden, 2022[^Woolfenden])
-    * DirectionsAC_AT2018 in the .tsv format
+    * DirectionsAC_AT2018 in the .tsv format, with the prefix 'directions_'
-    * Ath_Mapping in the .tsv format
+    * Ath_Mapping in the .tsv format, with the prefix 'mapping_'

 __WHAT ARE THE OTHER FILES CALLED__